Lor Koh

-Lor Koh is a mountain, 2,492 metres high, southeast of the city of Farah in western Afghanistan.
+Lor Koh is a 2,492 metres high mountain, southeast of the city of Farah in western Afghanistan.

 The mountain was renamed Sharafat Koh (Honor Mountain) by the Afghan mujahideen after they established a stronghold there in 1979.
 The Afghan communists referred to the mountain as Mordar Koh (Filthy Mountain).

 Capturing Lor Koh

 A series of military operations by Soviet troops and the Armed Forces of the DRA to capture the base area of the Afghan mujahideen during the Afghan war (1979-1989), in the Lor Koh mountain range in the southwestern part of the Republic of Afghanistan in the Farah province.

 Preceding events

 Detachments of Afghan mujahideen from the Lor Koh region carried out regular attacks on the highway and methodically increased their territory under their control.
 Various attempts were made by the command of the Soviet troops and the Afghan army to squeeze the rebel groups out of the gorge and leave the area.

 In 1980, the command of the Soviet 5th Infantry Division decided to eliminate the rebel detachment in the gorge and seize the Lor Koh base area.